CodingMikey/TripKeeper/README.md

 ## Acknowledgments 🎁

 I was motivated to create this web application because I wanted to give drivers a better way to keep track of their trip information that also automatically how much a trip paid.
+Using this web application is 40% faster then filing out a trip form phyically.